Wellcome Trust 4 Year PhD Programme in Stem Cell Biology and Medicine

 - learn a variety of techniques, such as advanced imaging, flow cytometry, and management of complex data sets.

-Students are expected to choose a laboratory for their thesis research by June 2015, and will then write a research proposal to be assessed for the MRes Degree in Stem Cell Biology.
-Students will then commence a 3 year PhD.
+Students are expected to choose a laboratory for their thesis research by June 2016, and will then write a research proposal to be assessed for the MRes Degree in Stem Cell Biology.
+This assessment will also be used to determine whether students continue on to a 3-year PhD.